PanosK92/SpartanEngine/readme.md

 - Switch to bindless.
 - Outperform D3D11.
 - Deprecate D3D11.
-- Continue work on D3D12 (on going and non blockin since Vulkan is there).
+- Continue work on D3D12 (on going and non blocking since Vulkan is there).
 - Create a startup/default world which is closer to playable to a demo.

 ## Long-term